arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 ![Copying compiled files](assets/copy_files.png)

-You will be able to see the copied files on your OS file explorer
+You will be able to see the copied files in your OS file explorer.
 ![Checking copied files with file explorer](assets/docker_volume_explorer.png)